 We provide special education and related services to students identified with a disability according to the Individual with Disabilities Act (IDEA) and N.C.
 Public School Law, Article 9.
-If a parent suspects that their child has a disability or would like to receive additional information, parents of children who are ages three to those who are eligible to enter kindergarten should contact 919-431-7700.
+If a parent suspects that their child has a disability or would like to receive additional information, parents of children who are ages three to those who are eligible to enter kindergarten should contact the WCPSS Child Find Office at 919-431-7700 or child-find-office@wcpss.net.
 Parents of children in kindergarten through 12th grade should contact their child's school.
-They may also contact the district at 919-431-7334 or facc@wcpss. net.
-(Spanish line: 919-431-7143).
+They may also contact the district Family and Community Connections 919-431-7334 (Spanish 919-431-7143) line: facc@wcpss.net.
 General information may be found at www.wcpss.net/special-education.